 In September 2014 the Minister for Communications announced that Transmitter Licences for CTV stations would not be renewed beyond December 31 2015 in order to allow for spectrum to be utilised to for tests and trials of new compression technologies.

-Following a public outcry and ongoing discussions with the current Government the C31 and our sister stations in Adelaide and Perth have been able to secure a number of extensions to our Transmitter Licences, most recently in September 2017 through to June 2018.
+Following a public outcry and ongoing discussions with the current Government the C31 and our sister stations in Adelaide and Perth have been able to secure a number of extensions to our Transmitter Licences.

-C31 Melbourne will continue to work with our partners in Government, the Department of Communications and the ACMA to determine a path forward that ensures a vital future for the sector from many years to come.
+C31 Melbourne has continued to work with our partners in Government, the Department of Communications and the ACMA to determine a path forward and in June 2018 the Community TV sector secured an extension of its Licence through to 2020 – a fantastic outcome that will enable diverse communities a voice on Free To Air TV for many years to come.